Philadelphia Underage Drinking Charge Lawyer

 Underage drinking is common place and typically seen as a rite of passage among our youth.
-Maybe you even allow your child to drink at home with their friends, rationalizing that they are going to do it anyway so they may as well be safe at home.
-Or your child is away at college and you both think little of it as underage drinking is the accepted standard, not the exception, among college youth.
-Whether your thought process is "right or wrong" is not the issue - the illegality of underage drinking though is clear.
+Maybe you even allow your child to drink at home with their friends, rationalizing that they are going to do it anyway, so they might as well be safe at home.
+Or perhapsyour child is away at college and you both think little of it, as underage drinking is the accepted standard, rather than the exception, among college youth.
+Whether your thought process is “right or wrong” is not at issue – the illegality of underage drinking is clear.

 In Pennsylvania, it is illegal: